Art & Culture

 Three cities of art, together with ten cultural and natural spots, are located in Emilia Romagna and we want to celebrate them all, explaining why these places are essential for the history of the world.

-Let’s start from Ferrara, elected in 1995 as the “Renaissance City“.
-In the fifteenth and sixteenth century Ferrara was an important intellectual center, home to artists such as Piero della Francesca, Jacopo Bellini, and Andrea Mantegna.
+Let’s start with Ferrara, elected in 1995 as the “Renaissance City“.
+In the fifteenth and sixteenth-century Ferrara was an important intellectual center, home to artists such as Piero della Francesca, Jacopo Bellini, and Andrea Mantegna.
 Here the ideal city was put into practice, thanks to the urban projects by architect Biagio Rossetti.
 His “Herculean Addition” was, by extension and organicity, the first project realized in Europe according to the new principles of perspective and marked the birth of modern urbanism.
 This architectural structure is still intact in Ferrara, whose canons had a deep influence on the development of urbanism in the following centuries.

 In 1999 the UNESCO recognition has been extended to the Po Delta, as a planned cultural landscape that notably preserves its original form, and to the Delizie Estensi, (the ancient court residences built by the Este Family between the end of the Middle Ages and the Renaissance in the territory of Ferrara as places of entertainment for princes and courtiers) as works that illustrate in an exceptional way the reflection of Renaissance culture on the natural landscape.